-Students complete five courses which cover the core public health competencies and then select one of three concentrations: (1) Health Promotion, Education and Evaluation; (2) Applied Biostatistics and Epidemiology; or (3) Leadership and Management.
-All students participate in a supervised field training experience in a public health agency or faculty sponsored research project.
-Students benefit from a wide array of field study experiences both locally and throughout countries of the Pacific Rim, South Asia, Latin America, and Europe.
-A capstone project, whereby students demonstrate mastery of public health competencies, serves as the culminating experience
+Students complete five courses which cover the core public health competencies and then select one of four concentrations: (1) Health Promotion, Education and Evaluation; (2) Applied Biostatistics and Epidemiology; (3) Leadership and Management, or (4) Health Informatics.
+All students participate in a supervised field training experience in a public health agency related to their concentration.
+A capstone course, whereby students demonstrate mastery of public health competencies, serves as the culminating experience for the program.

 As of Fall 2014, the 48-unit program consists of the following public health core and concentration courses.
 Students also select a 4-unit elective tailored to their specific interests.